galaxyproject/training-material/Dev-Corner/tutorials/visualizations.md

 need to develop a function able to parse the binary file.

-Another thing we could do is create a static `samtools idxstats` tool, that creates a file of datatype `tabular.Idxstats` and include that datatype into Galaxy.
+Another thing we could do is create a static `samtools idxstats` tool, that creates a file of datatype `tabular.Idxstats` and register that datatype in Galaxy.
 We then make the visualization specific for that datatype, just plotting the results of the `idxstats`.

 A fundamental and more complicated problem is that BAM files are simply too big to transfer for